 The generic name Coriandrum is derived from the Greek koriannon (‘stink bug’) – a name that was probably given because of the very powerful fragrance of this plant.
-The Spanish name cilantro is a corruption of Coriandrum, while the name Chinese parsley stems from the very popular usage of this herb in Chinese cuisine.
+The Spanish name cilantro is a corruption of Coriandrum, whereas the name Chinese parsley stems from the very popular usage of this herb in Chinese cuisine.

 The medicinal usage of coriander is described on the page Traditional medicine.

 The prefix haw- is an old word for ‘enclosure’ or ‘hedge’, and hawthorn was formerly widely used as a hedge plant.
-The name whitethorn arose from the whiteness of the bark, while the name mayflower refers to the main blooming time of these plants.
+The name whitethorn arose from the whiteness of the bark, whereas the name mayflower refers to the main blooming time of these plants.
 Incidentally, the first ship to bring English settlers to North America, in 1620, was named Mayflower.